XTP3/Full-Stack-React-File-Uploading-App/README.md

 # About
-This is a responsive, full-stack, headless, file-uploading web-application using React and NodeJS/Express.
+This is a responsive, full-stack, headless file sharing web-application using the MERN stack.

 ![Alt text](preview.png?raw=true "Preview")

 ## Features
- - Mobile-friendly
+ - Responsive (mobile-friendly)
  - Multiple File Upload
  - File Browser with sorting, searching, and unique shareable links
  - Self-hostable